 First, they note that marriage can help survivors of trauma “regulate negative affect and manage symptoms”.

-Now this is typical language for this area of study, but regulation of affect just means “how am I able to independently and constructively manage my emotions?”
-Remember when you think of trauma there’s a struggle with reactive mood states (strong shifts in mood based on what’s happening around you: the rollercoaster of emotions), and there can be a LOT of anxiety and there’s also flashbacks to contend with.
+Now, this is typical language for this area of study, but regulation of affect just means “how am I able to independently and constructively manage my emotions?”
+Remember when you think of trauma there’s a struggle with reactive mood states (strong shifts in mood based on what’s happening around you: the rollercoaster of emotions), and there can be a LOT of anxiety and there are also flashbacks to contend with.
 These things kind of ambush the person who is impacted by trauma and can take their emotions in all sorts of directions without any warning.
-Well the ability to manage negative emotions and symptoms means not only gaining some relief from all of that but also putting you back into the driver’s seat of your emotions.
+Well, the ability to manage negative emotions and symptoms means not only gaining some relief from all of that but also putting you back into the driver’s seat of your emotions.

 When they researched this, they noted one example where “if a trauma survivor can turn to her spouse for support at the beginning of a flashback, she may be less likely to dissociate or engage in self-injurious behavior[viii]”.
-As in: you’re taking these symptoms to a healthy place for constructive coping and help rather than resorting to destructive methods.
+As in you’re taking these symptoms to a healthy place for constructive coping and help rather than resorting to destructive methods.
 Instead of downing some vodka to calm your nerves, you’re turning to your spouse for support.
 Reminding yourself that you’re safe, that you can cope, that you aren’t crazy.

 That’s how your marriage relationship is helping you constructively manage your emotions.